lite-xl/lite-xl/README.md

 The differences between Lite XL and rxi/lite are listed in the [changelog](https://github.com/franko/lite-xl/blob/master/changelog.md).

 ## Overview
-Lite XL is a lightweight text editor written mostly in Lua — it aims to provide something practical, pretty, *small* and fast easy to modify and extend, or to use without doing either.
+Lite XL is derived from Lite.
+It is a lightweight text editor written mostly in Lua — it aims to provide something practical, pretty, *small* and fast easy to modify and extend, or to use without doing either.

 The aim of Lite XL compared to Lite is to be more user friendly, improve the quality of the font rendering and reduce CPU usage.